KevinCarpricorn/SQL_and_Database_Design/README.md

 # SQL and Database Design

 This project showcases advanced SQL querying and database design, focusing on key aspects such as database schema creation, performance optimization, and transaction management.
-Developed as part of a university assignment, the project demonstrates practical application of database theory and SQL expertise.
+Developed as part of a comprehensive database course.

 ## Key Features

 - **SQL Querying**: Worked with complex databases to perform efficient data retrieval and analysis.
-- **Database Design**: Designed and normalized schemas for real-world scenarios, such as medication usage, ensuring data integrity.
+- **Database Design**: Designed and normalized schemas for real-world scenarios, such as medication usage, to ensure data integrity.
 - **Performance Optimization**: Improved query efficiency and optimized database structures for large-scale datasets.
-- **Transaction Management**: Practiced ensuring consistency and integrity through transaction handling.
+- **Transaction Management**: Ensured consistency and integrity through transaction handling.

 ## Repository Structure